External Otitis in Dogs - Symptoms And Treatment

 See files for Dogs

 External otitis in dogs is a relatively common canine disorder.
 External otitis in dogs is defined as an inflammation of the external auditory canal and may or may not affect the tympanic membrane and be accompanied by a dog ear infection.
-Common symptoms of otitis externa includes pain and itching.
+Common symptoms of otitis externa include pain and itching.
 If your dog is suffering from external otitis, veterinarian consultation is necessary.

 For more about the symptoms, diagnosis and treatment of otitis externa in dogs, keep reading here at AnimalWised.